Andrei-Bursuc/Database-Project/Clinical and Health Ophthalmology Databases.md

   After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:

-  1.The expansion of specialization to include Strabismus is requested for Dr. Preda Ancuța  <br />
+  1.The expansion of specialization to include 'Strabism' is requested for Dr. Preda Ancuța  <br />
 **update** medici set specializare = 'Cataracta adultului/Strabism' where nume = 'Preda' and prenume = 'Ancuta'; <br />
-<br />  2.It is requested to increase by 5% the annual salary of doctors who have the specialization in Refractive Surgery Grade II."<br />
+<br />  2.It is requested to increase by 5% the annual salary of doctors who have the specialization in 'Chirurgie refractiva grad II'."<br />
 **update** medici set salar_anual = salar_anual * 1.05 where specializare = 'Chirurgie refractiva grad II';

 After the testing process, I deleted the data that was no longer relevant in order to preserve the database clean: